Symphony No. 2 in D major, Opus 43

 Actually, not all of this famous symphony emanated literally from Finland; some of the composition was carried out in Italy.
 Thanks to benefactions arranged by Axel Carpelan, a Finnish man-about-the-arts and the eventual dedicatee of this symphony, Sibelius and his family were able to travel to Italy between February and April 1901, and much of the Symphony No. 2 was sketched in Florence and, especially, Rapallo, where the composer rented a studio.
 Aspects of the piece had already begun to take form in his mind almost two years earlier, although at that point Sibelius seems to have assumed his sketches would end up in various separate compositions rather than in a single unified symphony.
 Even in Rapallo he still seemed focused on writing a tone poem.
 He reported that on February 11, 1901, he entertained a fantasy that the villa in which his studio was located was the fanciful palace of Don Juan and that he himself was the amorous, amoral protagonist of that legend.
 He jotted in his diary the thoughts that accosted him at midnight: “Don Juan.
 I was sitting in the dark in my castle when a stranger entered.
 I asked who he could be again and again—but there was no answer.
 I tried to make him laugh but he remained silent.
 At last the stranger began to sing—then Don Juan knew who it was.
 It was death.”
 Then follow the notes that stand as the principal theme of the second movement of the Second Symphony.

-As his work evolved, Sibelius seems to have sacrificed the Don Juan idea in favor of a very different concept: a series of four tone poems based on characters from Dante’s Divine Comedy.
+As his work evolved, he seems to have sacrificed the Don Juan idea in favor a very different concept: a series of four tone poems based on characters from Dante’s Divine Comedy.
 But, following his return to Finland in June, Sibelius began to recognize that what was forming out of his sketches was not a set of tone poems, but rather a full-fledged symphony—one that would exhibit an extraordinary degree of unity among its sections.
-With his goal now clarified, Sibelius worked through the summer and fall and completed his symphony in November 1901.
+With his goal now clarified, Sibelius worked assiduously through the summer and fall and completed his symphony in November 1901.
 Then he revised the piece profoundly, at last concluding work in January 1902.

 The symphony’s premiere, two months later, marked a signal success (as did three further sold-out performances that week).
 The conductor Robert Kajanus, who would become a distinguished Sibelius interpreter, insisted that the Helsinki audiences had understood the new symphony to be an overt expression of the political conflict then reigning over Finland.
 “The Andante,” he wrote, “strikes one as the most broken-hearted protest against all the injustice that threatens at the present time to deprive the sun of its light and our flowers of their scent. . . .
 The Finale develops toward a triumphant conclusion intended to rouse in the listener a picture of lighter and confident prospects for the future.”
 Sibelius objected to this interpretation, preferring that no programmatic implications be attached to this work.
 Nonetheless, this symphony does seem to express something specific to the Finnish imagination.
 The composer Sulho Ranta (1901-60) spoke on behalf of his fellow Finns when he declared, “There is something about this music—at least for us—that leads us to ecstasy; almost like a shaman with his magic drum.”

 A critic covering the work’s premiere expressed the opinion that Sibelius’s Second was “one of the few symphonic creations of our time that point in the same direction as Beethoven’s symphonies.”
 Some commentators have underscored the piece’s affinity with the symphonies of Brahms (particularly his Second, also in D major), while others find that especially the finale evokes something of Tchaikovsky.
 There’s truth in all of this, but in the end, Sibelius marches to his own drummer.
-Igor Stravinsky once heard Sibelius’s Second Symphony in the company of his teacher, Nicolai Rimsky-Korsakov, and reported that Rimsky offered a solitary comment after the performance: “Well, I suppose that’s possible, too.”
+Stravinsky once heard Sibelius’s Second Symphony in the company of his teacher, Nicolai Rimsky-Korsakov, and reported that Rimsky offered a solitary comment after the performance: “Well, I suppose that’s possible, too.”

 Defining Rimsky-Korsakov’s “that” is not so easy.
 Perhaps he was referring to the restless sense of duality seeming to govern this score.
 The pastoral sunshine bathing the first movement’s opening is soon swept away by icy winds; perhaps the opposite happens in the third movement, where what one might take as a flurry of snow yields to a shepherd’s call on the oboe—meteorological metaphors are practically de rigueur when discussing Sibelius.
 Bucolic sections are interrupted by passages that evoke grave concern, or even by terrible outbursts; and these, in turn, are confronted by suggestions of proud defiance and resolute confidence.
 Perhaps Rimsky was thinking of Sibelius’s distinctive orchestration.
 Some listeners find it thick and claustrophobic, but Sibelius was particular about its details, and it adds up to his musical thumbprint.
 Take his very typical use of the massed brass section, which often erupts in snarling crescendos, as it does prominently in the second movement.
 A report survives of a rehearsal of the Second Symphony conducted by Kajanus, at which only two of the three trumpets were in attendance, the third having come down with the flu.
 Sibelius stayed only briefly and then interrupted the rehearsal to take his leave, explaining to Kajanus, “I can only hear the trumpet which isn’t there and I can’t stand it any longer.”